-The Architectural Committee (AC) is made up of five volunteer residents of the neighborhood as appointed by the Homeowners Association (HOA) Board of Directors according to the Declaration of Covenants, Conditions and Restrictions (DCCR).
+The Architectural Committee (AC) is made up of three volunteer home owners of the neighborhood as appointed by the Homeowners Association (HOA) Board of Directors according to the Declaration of Covenants, Conditions and Restrictions (DCCR).
 The AC’s primary goal is to assist residents in complying with the deed restrictions so that the entire neighborhood benefits from both a consistent quality of life as well as whatever improvements our neighbors choose to make.
 In doing so, the AC reviews and approves all plans and specifications for improvements upon the property that are submitted with the Architectural Committee Improvement Application and enforces compliance of the Deed Restrictions.

 Inspections are now being performed on Thursdays.
 Here is a list of helpful tips to avoid the most common violations: